David-Tam/Penguin_Classification_Unsupervised/README.md

 ![alt text](images/a1.jpg)

-As we can see, there are 5 biological features:
+There are 5 biological features:

 1. culmen_length_mm: the distance from the tip of the beak to the feather line.
 2. culmen_depth_mm: the "vertical" length of the culmen